 Start your California honeymoon with an adventure in La Jolla, an elegant and friendly neighborhood just a few minutes north of San Diego.
 There’s more than enough to do here for couples who want to have some fun in the sun.

 One of the most popular activities in La Jolla, one of the best small towns in California, is snorkeling right off the beach, where you can often see sharks in water just a few feet deep.
 Don’t worry—the sharks prefer crabs and fish to people.
 It’s often possible to see sea turtles and large schools of fish, too.

 Prefer to spend your time on the water, rather than in?
-Sign up for a kayaking tour for the chance to see dolphins, seals and sea lions, sea birds, and even whales.
+Go kayaking for the chance to see dolphins, seals and sea lions, sea birds, and even whales.
 Be sure to look up as you paddle, since the cliffs above La Jolla are a popular hang gliding destination for adrenaline junkies.

 On your second day in San Diego, make plans to visit Little Italy, one of San Diego’s most lively and active neighborhoods.
 It’s a wonderful spot for a romantic food and wine tasting tour.